 In the financial services industry, predictive analytics is used to collect and organise data and analyse it using advanced algorithms.
-Huge amounts of data are then used to find patterns and predict results.
+Amounts of data are then used to find patterns and predict results.

-AI predictive analytics can help calculate credit ratings and prevent delinquent loans.
+Predictive analytics made by AI can help calculate credit scores and prevent delinquency of loans.
 Its recommendations will tell you what will happen next: what services consumers will buy, how long employees will work, and so on.
 Thanks to AI, it is possible to create a customised prescriptive solution for each client.

-AI can help insurers automate underwriting and use draft information to make better customer decisions.
-Automated agents will assist users in drafting insurance requirements.
+AI can help insurers automate underwriting and use draft information to make better decisions about customers.
+Automated agents will assist users in making insurance requirements.

 The need for insurance usually appears after a loss has occurred.
 Automatic underwriting will significantly speed up the process by providing the necessary tests and linking the relevant datasets.
 Instead of paying for expensive treatment (if without insurance), it is better to immediately identify the risks of diseases and prevent them.
-Previous data can be used to determine risks in order to reduce the likely losses to both the policyholder and the insurer.
+Previous data can be used to determine risks in order to reduce the likely losses to a policyholder and an insurer.

 Your customers will also appreciate the benefits of artificial intelligence and use it.
-Offer them automated tools to facilitate investment or financial accounting; help cut costs and increase revenues.
+Offer them automated tools to facilitate investment or financial accounting; help cut expenses and increase income.
 Providing such an opportunity will increase audience loyalty to your fintech company.

-Financial planning virtual assistants advise the company’s clients on profitable solutions and assist in asset management.
-They automatically track events and trends in the stock, forex, and commodity markets taking into account the user’s financial goals and portfolio.
+Financial planning virtual assistants advise the company’s clients on high-yield solutions and assist in asset management.
+They automatically monitor events and trends in the stock, forex, and commodity markets taking into account the user’s financial goals and portfolio.

-AI competently selects recommendations for buying or selling assets, much like experienced financial advisers.
+AI competently chooses recommendations for buying or selling assets, much like experienced financial advisers.
 That is why such systems are also called robo-advisers.
-They are often incorporated into services offered by both reputable financial companies and fintech startups.
+They are often included into services offered by both reputable financial companies and fintech startups.

-Financial institutions have a long history of offering advice on savings management and cost savings in the B2C segment.
-Fintech companies do the same thing, only cheaper.
+Financial institutions have long offered advisory services on savings management and cost savings in the B2C segment.
+Fintech companies do the same, only cheaper.

-In the face of tough competition in the financial sector, it is AI-based applications and programs that will increase the competitiveness of your business and attract new customers.
+In the face of tough competition in the financial sector, modern AI-based software will help increase the competitiveness of your business and attract new customers.